etomknudsen/tezos-baking/tezos-node-cpr/README.md

 ## Tezos Node CPR

-Rarely, your Tezos node may need cardiopulmonary resuscitation (CPR) - or simply a restart - to function probably.
+Rarely, your Tezos node may need cardiopulmonary resuscitation (CPR) - or simply a restart - to function properly.
 One reason could be a prolonged period without network connectivity.

 #### Below is a script to help you automate this process.